 MRA Claim: An Employee with a Medical Reimbursement Account may submit claims for reimbursement of eligible health care expenses.

 Office of Labor Standards Enforcement: The San Francisco Office of Labor Standards Enforcement is responsible for enforcing the Employer requirements of the Health Care Security Ordinance and Healthy Airport Ordinance.

 SF MRA: A program from the City and County of San Francisco that allows eligible employees to get reimbursed for their and their family’s eligible health care expenses.
-Employees with employer contributions to SF City Option might be eligible for SF MRA.
-Funds in an SF MRA may be used for eligible health care expenses, including out-of-pocket costs related to medical, dental, and vision care products and services.
+Funds in an SF MRA may be used for eligible health care expenses.
+For a complete list of health care expenses eligible for reimbursement see the guide.